Back to it20.info

 In 2004 I was directly involved in another similar project to the one we carried out at MPS.
 This was another big Italian bank where we leveraged the previous experiences.
 Just on a slightly larger scope: around 1200 VMs and about 80+ Mid-Range IBM Intel-based servers

 Another good presentation that did put me under the spotlight was in Nice (France) in 2004.
 Other than coming out again as the best speaker (with another colleague which I respect enormously) my session (32-64 bit Platforms Positioning) was a bit controversial.
 We were in the middle of the transition from 32 bit Xeon to 64 bit Itanium and/or 64 bit Opteron and the Intel representative in the room might have not appreciated my argument that Itanium had no future in the Windows/Linux segment.
 He escalated this to the management in the stratosphere level in Armonk but the only result was that the year after IBM cancelled our own Itanium-based server programs.
 The presentation is available on my blog here if you want to have a look.
-I think this presentation marked for me an important milestone in gaining confidence in my own thoughts and visions of IT: I had my ideas and it proved to be good to share them (at least that is what I got from the feedbacks of the people in the room).
+I think this presentation marked for me an important milestone in gaining confidence in my own thoughts and visions of IT.

 In January 2005 I decided to share the virtualization experience I had built in the last few years with our local BPs in Italy.
 Three people (myself, my manager and the xSeries marketing manager) organized a very "Spartan" event for our Business Partners.
 Despite a snow storm the night before we had an excess of about 150 people in the auditorium in Milano providing great feedbacks for the event itself and the content.
 Clearly Virtualization started to be on the radar of many individuals in the IT industry.

 In August 2006 I started working with a customer on a solution called VHCI (Virtualized Hosted Client Infrastructure) which would have been soon known by the masses under the term VDI (Virtual Desktop Infrastructure).
 I started to explore desktop virtualization late in 2005 and this project was the culmination of those studies.
-After a few years this customer was happy to share with us that its infrastructure was growing in features and lowering in complexity.
-VDI is clearly not for everyone, but it might have its applicability!
-At the time of this writing I am still visiting customers for (potential) VDI related projects every other day.
+After a few years this customer was happy to share with us that his infrastructure was growing in features and lowering in complexity.
+VDI was clearly not for everyone, but it might have its applicability!

-I remember particularly with great joy the presentation at VMworld US 2007 in San Francisco.
+I have participated as a SME in many other international events.
+I remember particularly with great proud the presentation at VMworld US 2007 in San Francisco.
 I presented a deck (around new application deployment scenarios and cloud computing) whose title was "Virtual Appliances and the New Datacenter".
 The presentation is still here on my blog as of this writing.
-The enjoyable part was the feedback I found in my e-mail in-box when I came back home:
+The enjoyable part was the feedback I found in my e-mail in-box when I came back home.
+It is with no hesitation that I say this is the most rewarding e-mail I have ever received so far:

 In October 2007 I was tasked to do a tour of Europe for evangelizing IBMers and IBM Business Partners on the latest virtualization trends: the sessions focused on the desktop virtualization solutions.
 The tour touched Spain, Turkey, Portugal, Israel and Belgium.